Thierry-Dumont/Odes-NG/README.md

 test/ contains  examples, and some documentation.

-Fortran/ subdirectory contains original programs from Hairer and Wanner.
+Subdirectories Fortran/ contains original programs from Hairer and Wanner.

 sage/ subdirectory contains SageMath material used to build the codes.